10 Most Popular Desserts in America

 chocolate fudge

 Fudge is a lot like brownies.
-You can make it plain or fill it with nuts, caramel, peanut butter or even exotic ingredients like chili peppers.
+You can make it plain or fill this sweet treat with nuts, caramel, peanut butter or even chili peppers.
 Ekaterina Smirnova/Getty Images

 Most Popular Desserts in the U.S.A.